apollosolutions/governance-example/example_governance_doc.md

 If you're not familiar with GraphQL, please start by looking at [Apollo's Odyssey tutorials](https://apollographql.com/tutorials/) to get acquainted with the technology.

-To request help with the TNT graph, please reach out in #graphql in Slack.
+To request help with the ACME graph, please reach out in #graphql in Slack.

 ## Background